USING IRONSECUREDOC

 What is IronSecureDoc?

 IronSecureDoc for Docker allows developers to easily add a secure document processing capability to their containerized applications.
-Finally having learned Docker, you are enabled to encapsulate your ASP.NET Core application with IronSecureDoc in a homogenous environment that makes it easier to deploy and scale.
+Having learned Docker, you can encapsulate your ASP.NET Core application with IronSecureDoc in a homogeneous environment that makes it easier to deploy and scale.
 To do this, you'll build a Dockerfile that orchestrates the construction of your ASP.NET Core application using the IronSecureDoc library and possibly other installation scripts or configurations needed to get things working.

 Docker Compose Environment Variables (Developer Tutorial): Figure 2 - IronSecureDoc webpage